allemas/jheap/README.md

-# JHeap - A Lightweight JVM Heap Monitoring APM
+# **JHeap - Lightweight JVM Heap Monitoring APM**

-**JHeap** is a lightweight, open-source Application Performance Monitoring (APM) tool designed to dynamically connect to a running JVM and provide real-time insights into the heap memory usage.
-It allows developers and operators to monitor and diagnose memory-related issues without restarting the application.
+**JHeap** is an open-source Application Performance Monitoring (APM) tool designed to dynamically attach to a running JVM and provide real-time insights into heap memory usage.
+The tool specializes in heap management and garbage collection (GC) observability with minimal external dependencies.
+JHeap is lightweight, self-contained, and perfect for production environments where restarting the application is not an option.

 ---

-## Key Features
+## **Key Features**

-- **Dynamic JVM Attachment**: Seamlessly attach to a running JVM without requiring application restarts, leveraging the `com.sun.tools.attach` API.
+- **Dynamic JVM Attachment**:
+  - Seamlessly attach to a running JVM without requiring application restarts using the `com.sun.tools.attach` API.

+- **Heap Metrics Collection**:
-- **Heap Metrics Extraction**: Retrieve detailed information about heap usage, including:
+  - Retrieve detailed heap memory usage metrics, including:
     - Total heap memory
     - Used heap memory
     - Free heap memory
-    - Garbage collector statistics
+    - Garbage collector (GC) statistics

+- **Garbage Collector (GC) Monitoring**:
+  - Track minor and major GC cycles.
+  - Measure the time spent in GC and its impact on overall performance.
+  - Log GC events for later analysis.

-- **Local Metrics Storage**: Persist the metrics locally on the machine for later analysis using efficient file formats like Parquet.
+- **Local Metrics Storage**:
+  - Persist metrics locally on the machine for later analysis using efficient file formats like Parquet/Avro.

+- **Customizable Sampling**:
-- **Customizable Sampling**: Define intervals and data points for metric collection to fit your performance needs.
+  - Define the sampling intervals and data points to collect, tailored to specific performance needs.

-- **Simple Integration**: Minimal setup required for monitoring Java processes.
+- **Minimal External Dependencies**:
+  - JHeap is lightweight, requiring no external monitoring tools or infrastructure, making it ideal for production environments with minimal overhead.

 ---

-## Getting Started
+## **Getting Started**

-### Prerequisites
+### **Prerequisites**

 - **Java Development Kit (JDK)**: Version 8 or higher
 - **Maven** (optional, for building the project)

-### Installation
+### **Installation**

 1. Clone the repository:
    ```bash